United States v. Microsoft Corp.: Settlement

-The Department of Justice announced on September 6, 2001, that it was no longer seeking to break up Microsoft and would instead seek a lesser antitrust penalty.
+The Department of Justice announced on September 6, 2001 that it was no longer seeking to break up Microsoft and would instead seek a lesser antitrust penalty.
 Microsoft decided to draft a settlement proposal allowing PC manufacturers to adopt non-Microsoft software.

-On November 2, 2001, the DOJ reached an agreement with Microsoft to settle the case.
-The proposed settlement required Microsoft to share its application programming interfaces with third-party companies and appoint a panel of three people who would have full access to Microsoft's systems, records, and source code for five years in order to ensure compliance.
+On November 1, 2001, the DOJ reached an agreement with Microsoft to settle the case.
+The proposed settlement required Microsoft to share its application programming interfaces with third-party companies and appoint a panel of three investigators who would have full access to Microsoft's systems, records, and source code for five years in order to ensure compliance.
 However, the DOJ did not require Microsoft to change any of its code nor did it prevent Microsoft from tying other software with Windows in the future.
 On August 5, 2002, Microsoft announced that it would make some concessions towards the proposed final settlement ahead of the judge's decision.
 On November 1, 2002, Judge Kollar-Kotelly released a ruling that accepted most of the proposed DOJ settlement.
 Nine states and the District of Columbia (which had been pursuing the case together with the DOJ) did not agree with the settlement, arguing that it did not go far enough to curb Microsoft's anti-competitive business practices.
 On June 30, 2004, the D.C.
 Circuit Court approved the settlement with the Justice Department, rejecting the states' claims that the sanctions were inadequate.

 In its 2008 Annual Report, Microsoft stated: